The Shocking Truth About Outdoor Play and Brain Development

 2. Nature Nurtures Creativity

-Think about a child standing in an open field or a forest.
-There are no pre-programmed instructions, no user manuals.
-It’s up to them to invent games, solve problems, and engage with the environment.
-This kind of unstructured play is a hotbed for creativity.
-The more kids explore and improvise, the more they strengthen their ability to think outside the box.
+Imagine a child standing in a field or a wood.
+There are no pre-programmed programs, no user guides.
+It is their job to come up with games, and problems, and explore the world.
+Such messy play is fertile ground for creativity.
+The more kids experiment and play around with it, the more creative they become.

 3. Social Skills Blossom Outdoors